kauevestena/oswm_codebase/README.md

 ## Local development:

-Clone the original node, then initialize the submodules, most of this codebase is meant to run from the main folder of an OSWM node.:
+Clone the original node (or other alternatively), then initialize the submodules, most of this codebase is meant to run from the main folder of an OSWM node. :

     git clone https://github.com/kauevestena/opensidewalkmap_beta
     git submodule init
     git submodule update

+Then create & setup a virtual enviroment, install requirements from oswm_codebase/requirements.txt

+    pip install requirements -r oswm_codebase/requirements.txt

+#### If in vscode:
+-Reload Window
+-change the checkout to main (it will create a random tag)

 You can do the same with other OSWM nodes.